winterashleygayle/winterashleygayle.github.io/_posts/2026-08-27-girl-friday.md

 He said, “Do you know what makes me a feminist?
 It’s a pop quiz, but it’s only one word.”

-I jokingly said, “Your wife?”
+I jokingly said, “Your wife?
+Oops, that's two words!
+Wives?"

 He said, “Daughters.”